 On light microscopy, the tumor is made up of spindle cells that have elongated nuclei and fibrillary cytoplasm.
 Those cells are arranged in two specific ways: Antoni A and Antoni B. Antoni A tissue is small, with a prominent, organized, interwoven course of elongated bipolar cells.
 Occasionally, the arrangement of the nuclei and fibers results in a spiral framework simulating that seen in meningiomas.
 Antoni B is represented by a random gathering of cells grouped around foci of cystic change, necrosis, old hemorrhage, and blood vessels.
 There is a variable amount of lymphocytic infiltration of this tissue.
 The Antoni B tissue type, generally seen in large tumors, is thought to be the outcome of ischemia.
 The consistency of the tumor is determined by the distant relative quantities of these two types.
 Although these are benign changes, as malignant transformation almost never happens, nuclear pleomorphism is typical in schwannomas.
 Mitotic figures are relatively rare.
 Necrosis, if found, is more due to a poor blood supply rather than fast development.
 Edema, development of micro or possibly macrocysts, xanthomatous alteration, and areas of calcification are attributed to the degenerative changes in the tumor tissue.
 Electron microscopy (EM) reveals the characteristic basement membrane of the Schwann cells as well as the presence of wide-spaced collagen.

 The signs and symptoms of acoustic neuroma are attributed to the involvement of the cranial nerve VIII, compressing surrounding cranial nerves, cerebellum, brainstem, as well as raised intracranial pressure (ICP).
 The majority of acoustic neuromas present with unilateral hearing loss due to cochlear nerve interruption or impairment of blood supply to the nerve.
 Other clinical features include tinnitus, decreased word understanding, vertigo, headaches, and facial numbness.
-With enough growth, the mass of CP angle will eventually compress the brainstem and cause gait abnormalities.
+With enough growth, the mass at the CPA will eventually compress the brainstem and cause gait abnormalities.
 The following is a summary of the detailed clinical features.

 Due to the involvement of Cranial Nerve VIII